deepmodeling/GROMACS/docs/release-notes/2022/major/tools.rst

 TODO: Modify/Delete this segment as features are added back in.
 Some rarely used features have yet to be migrated, including:

 - Mass weighting of MSDs cannot currently be turned on or off.
-It is set to on when -mol is set, otherwise off
+It is set to on when -mol is set, otherwise off.
-- The -tensor option is not yet implemented
+- The -tensor option is not yet implemented.
-- System COM removal with -rmcomm has not yet been implemented
+- System COM removal with -rmcomm has not yet been implemented.
 - B-factor writing using the -pdb option is not yet supported.

 :issue:`2368`